 Zunum, which has announced plans to put a hybrid-electric-powered aircraft into the air before the year’s end, may need a cash infusion if it’s to stick to that time line.

-Unlike MagniX – which announced March 26 a deal with Vancouver’s Harbour Air Shimano (SHIMANO) troutone NS S 63 L – Bothell-based Zunum is pursuing a clean-sheet aircraft design.
+Unlike MagniX – which announced March 26 a deal with Vancouver’s Harbour Air New Abu Garcia Ambassadeur SX Casting Reel AMBSX-6601 Display, L H – Bothell-based Zunum is pursuing a clean-sheet aircraft design.